sirji-ai/.github/.github/PULL_REQUEST_TEMPLATE.md

 ## Summary

-*Summarize the changes briefly, including which issue/ticket this resolves.
+* Summarize the changes, including which issue/ticket this resolves.
 If it closes an existing Github issue, include "Closes #[issue number]"*

 ## What are the specific steps to test this change?